Last Game

 Blue Jays' Eric Lauer: Slated to start Wednesday

-Lauer is expected to start next Wednesday's game against Minnesota, Hazel Mae of Sportsnet reports.
+Lauer is expected to start Wednesday's game against Minnesota in Toronto, Hazel Mae of Sportsnet reports.

-With Shane Bieber making his Toronto debut Friday, manager John Schneider indicated Lauer would be moving to a relief role.
-That's still somewhat the case -- Schneider said Saturday that Lauer will still be available for a brief outing of the bullpen this weekend, per Mae -- but the team still plans to start the lefty at least one more time Wednesday in order to give Bieber extra rest.
-It's not yet clear if Lauer will handle a full workload in his start next week, or if Toronto will opt for a six-man rotation for any additional amount of time as Bieber gets back into a groove following Tommy John surgery.
+With Shane Bieber returning from the 60-day injured list to make his Toronto debut Friday, manager John Schneider indicated Lauer would be moving to a relief role.
+While Schneider told Mae that Lauer will still be available for a brief appearance out of the bullpen in Saturday's game in Miami, the Blue Jays still plan to have the lefty start at least one more time Wednesday in order to give Bieber extra rest between outings.
+It's not yet clear if Lauer will handle a full workload in his start next week, nor is it known whether Toronto will opt for a six-man rotation for any additional amount of time as Bieber gets back into a groove as he settles back in following his April 2024 Tommy John surgery.

 ...
 See More ...
 See Less -